 You teach your child about how the food they eat can reach the table, the different steps to making food, the hard work of different people involved, and last but not least, say “thank you” for it.

-5. Teach them delayed gratification
+5. Teach them about patience

 Technology makes our lives faster and easier.
 And I love it.
 Thanks to the support of high technology, I can do so many things in my life much better.